 - a radiologist – a doctor who looks at scans and x-rays to diagnose problems

 - a pathologist – a doctor who looks at changes in the cells of tumours

 - a specialist endocrine nurse – a nurse who can give you support and information about living with MEN1.

-This is the most common endocrine tumour caused by MEN1.
-The parathyroid glands are just behind, or sometimes in, the thyroid gland.
+This is the most common type of endocrine tumour that occurs with MEN1.
+There are 4 parathyroid glands.
+They are just behind the thyroid gland or sometimes inside it.
 This is in the front of the neck.
-Sometimes there is only one tumour in one of the parathyroid glands.
-But more often, there are tumours in two or more of the glands.
+Sometimes only 1 of the parathyroid glands is affected by a tumour.
+But usually there are tumours in 2 or more of the glands.

-Parathyroid glands make a hormone called parathyroid hormone (PTH).
+Parathyroid glands make parathyroid hormone (PTH).
 PTH helps control calcium levels in the body.
-Tumours in the parathyroid glands can increase PTH levels.
-This can cause high levels of calcium in the blood.
-This is called hypercalcaemia.
+Tumours in the parathyroid glands produce PTH.
+This leads to increased levels of PTH in the blood.
+This can cause your bones to release calcium from the bones into the blood.
+A high level of calcium in the blood is called hypercalcaemia.

 High levels of calcium in the blood can make you: